nf-core/website/markdown/usage/troubleshooting.md

 bind path = /home
 ```

-Optionally, you can also add Singularity Bind Paths to your Nextflow call, e.g. using `autoMounts` and/or `runOptions` in the [Singularity scope](https://www.nextflow.io/docs/latest/config.html#config-singularity)
+Alternatively, you can also add Singularity Bind Paths to your Nextflow call, e.g. using `autoMounts` and/or `runOptions` in the [Singularity scope](https://www.nextflow.io/docs/latest/config.html#config-singularity)

 ## Extra resources and getting help